 Process/Methodology: This process is designed to measure contractual compliance, adherence to performance measures, and to ensure efficient utilization of funds and services.
-The purpose is to ensure appropriate services are being provided, there is no duplication of services, and to report the overall performance of the contracted provider.
-This review process often leads to changes in contract language and identifies areas of concern.
+The purpose is to ensure appropriate services are being provided, there is no duplication of services, and to report the overall performance of the contracted or internal provider.
+This review process often leads to changes in contract language or internal processes and identifies areas of concern, as well as strengths.

-At a frequency based upon contract and need, the UM Team will conduct on-site reviews of randomly selected cases.
+At a frequency based upon contract or internal policies and/or need, the UM team will conduct on-site reviews of randomly selected cases.
 Case files, stakeholder surveys, the FSFN and Mindshare programs may be utilized in the review.
 Upon completion of the review, there is an exit interview/debriefing, where identified concerns and specific circumstances can be openly discussed before the final report is submitted.

 Tools/Reporting Outcomes/Results: Review Tools used will capture data from Florida Safe Families Network, Mindshare, invoices, client files and surveys.
-Upon completion, UM Staff will compile a roll up of the information.
+Upon completion, UM staff will compile a roll up of the information.
 A written report inclusive of findings will be disseminated to Kids Central management and other appropriate parties as requested.